-- P-UD-47: Minimize building heat gain and appropriately shading fenestrations through techniques including: - a) Orienting new buildings to minimize east and west facing facades. - b) Where possible, configuring buildings in such way as to create internal courtyards to trap cool air while still encourage interaction with streets and open spaces. - Awning, canopies and deep-set windows on south facing windows and entries. - d) Utilize vertical shading and fins on east and west facing building facades. - e) Using horizontal overhangs, awning or shade structures above south facing windows to mitigate summer sun but allow winter sun.
-Encourage overhang width to equal half the vertical window height to shade the window from early May to mid-August but still allowing the winter sun. - f) Installing high vents or open windows on the leeward side of the buildings to let the hottest air, near the ceiling, escape.
+- b) Where possible, configuring buildings in such way as to create internal courtyards to trap cool air while still encouraging interaction with streets and open spaces. - Awning, canopies and deep-set windows on south facing windows and entries. - d) Utilize vertical shading and fins on east and west facing building facades. - e) Using horizontal overhangs, awning or shade structures above south facing windows to mitigate summer sun but allow winter sun.
+Encourage overhang width to equal half the vertical window height to shade the window from early May to mid-August but still allowing the winter sun. - f) Installing high vents or open windows on the leeward side of the buildings to let the hottest air, near the ceiling, escape. - g) Creating low open vents or windows on the windward side that accepts cooler air to replace the hotter air. - h) Including high ceiling vaults and thermal chimneys to promote rapid air changes and to serve as architectural articulation for buildings. - P-UD-51: Incorporate environmentally conscious building practices and materials by using durable construction materials, low emitting materials and finishes, as well as recycled materials.

-- g) Creating low open vents or windows on the windward side that accepts cooler air to replace the hotter air. - h) Including high ceiling vaults and thermal chimneys to promote rapid air changes and to serve as architectural articulation for buildings. - P-UD-48: Incorporate environmentally conscious building practices and materials by using durable construction materials, low emitting materials and finishes, as well as recycled materials. - P-UD-49: Provide on-site landscaping improvements that minimize heat gain and provide attractive and context sensitive landscape environments, by - a) Planting deciduous trees on the south side of buildings to shade the south face and roof during the summer while allowing sunlight to penetrate buildings in the winter. - b) Explore vegetation on the exposed east and west facing walls. - c) Planting groundcovers that prevent ground reflection and keep the surface cooler, preventing re-radiation. - d) Build roof gardens, eco-roofs or other vegetated roof systems to help reduce the solar heat gain of building roofs and to serve as shared open space. - e) Minimizing impervious surfaces that have large thermal gain - P-UD-50: Ensure the design of new development integrates storm water best management practices onsite to maximize their effectiveness by:
+- P-UD-52: Provide on-site landscaping improvements that minimize heat gain and provide attractive and context sensitive landscape environments, by: - a) Planting deciduous trees on the south side of buildings to shade the south face and roof during the summer while allowing sunlight to penetrate buildings in the winter. - b) Explore vegetation on the exposed east and west facing walls. - Planting groundcovers that prevent ground reflection and keep the surface cooler, preventing re-radiation. - d) Build roof gardens, eco-roofs or other vegetated roof systems to help reduce the solar heat gain of building roofs and to serve as shared open space. - e) Minimizing impervious surfaces that have large thermal gain. - P-UD-53: Ensure the design of new development integrates storm water best management practices onsite to maximize their effectiveness by: - Allowing the use of green roofs and water collection devices, such as bioswales, cisterns and rain barrels, to capture rainwater from the building for re-use. - b) Utilizing disconnected drain sprouts to interrupt the direct flow of rainwater from the buildings to the storm water system.
+Integrate these features to imbibe buildings with a distinctive architectural character.

-- a) Allowing the use of green roofs and water collection devices, such as bioswales, cisterns and rain barrels, to capture rainwater from the building for re-use. - b) Utilizing disconnected drain sprouts to interrupt the direct flow of rainwater from the buildings to the storm water system.
-Integrate these features to imbibe buildings with a distinctive architectural character. - c) Minimizing onsite impermeable surfaces, such as concrete and asphalt.
-Utilizing permeable pavers, porous asphalt, reinforced grass pavement (turf-crete), cobble stone block pavement, etc to detain and infiltrate run-off on-site. - d) Encouraging the use of permeable paving elements in auto and nonauto-oriented areas. - P-UD-51: Integrate energy generation and sustainability such as solar, wind, geothermal or other technologies into the overall building design consistent with the architectural design.
+- c) Minimizing onsite impermeable surfaces, such as concrete and asphalt.
+Utilizing permeable pavers, porous asphalt, reinforced grass pavement (turf-crete), cobble stone block pavement, etc to detain and infiltrate run-off on-site. - d) Encouraging the use of permeable paving elements in auto and nonauto-oriented areas. - P-UD-54: Integrate energy generation and sustainability such as solar, wind, geothermal or other technologies into the overall building design consistent with the architectural design.